Someone to Play With: Finding Friends for My Child

 My son is not socially gifted, but it’s not his fault: it runs in the family.
 Friends don’t come easily to him — or to me.
 But together we’re figuring it out.

-Parents are often the last to know when a child has attention deficit hyperactivity disorder (ADHD).
+Parents are often the last to know when a child has attention deficit disorder (ADHD or ADD).
 Not because they’re unintelligent, but because their love blinds them to certain realities that others easily perceive.
 If you’ve been wondering whether your child has ADHD, it might help to ask yourself: “Does my child have friends?
 Does he get invited over to play with other children?”

 Although my son, James, has developed all the other skills in the job description for childhood, friendship has eluded him.
 This thing “normal” children create so effortlessly must be painstakingly taken apart, analyzed, and synthesized by my child’s brain, each step of the way.

 I can look back on James’s early childhood and see all the signs — of his distress and my oblivion.
 It started with a call from the day-care center: James wouldn’t nap, and he was disturbing the other children.
 I murmured some vague disclaimer, all the while thinking, “Good for him!”